History of immigration to the United States: Postwar immigration

-In 1945, the War Brides Act allowed foreign-born wives of U.S. citizens who had served in the U.S. Armed Forces to immigrate to the United States.
-In 1946, the War Brides Act was extended to include the fiancés of American soldiers.
+In 1945, the War Brides Act allowed foreign-born wives of U.S. citizens who had served in the U.S. Armed Forces to immigrate.
+In 1946, the War Brides Act was extended to include the fiancées of soldiers.
 In 1946, the Luce–Celler Act extended the right to become naturalized citizens to those from the newly-independent nation of the Philippines and to Asian Indians, the immigration quota being set at 100 people per year per country.

-At the end of World War II, "regular" immigration almost immediately increased under the official national origins quota system, as refugees from war-torn Europe began immigrating to the U.S. After the war, there were jobs for nearly everyone who wanted one, but most women who had been employed during the war went back into the home.
+At the end of World War II, "regular" immigration increased under the official national origins quota system, as refugees from war-torn Europe began immigrating.
+After the war, there were jobs for nearly everyone who wanted one, but most women who had been employed during the war went back into the home.
 From 1941 to 1950, 1,035,000 people immigrated to the U.S., including 226,000 from Germany, 139,000 from the United Kingdom, 171,000 from Canada, 60,000 from Mexico, and 57,000 from Italy.

-The Displaced Persons Act of 1948 finally allowed the displaced people of World War II to start immigrating.
-Some 200,000 Europeans and 17,000 orphans displaced by World War II were initially allowed to immigrate to the United States outside the immigration quotas.
+The Displaced Persons Act of 1948 allowed the displaced people of World War II to start immigrating.
+Some 200,000 Europeans and 17,000 orphans displaced by World War II were initially allowed to immigrate outside the immigration quotas.
 President Harry S. Truman signed the first Displaced Persons (DP) Act on June 25, 1948, which allowed entry for 200,000 DPs, and he followed with the more accommodating second DP Act on June 16, 1950, which allowed entry for another 200,000.
 This quota, including acceptance of 55,000 Volksdeutschen, required sponsorship for all immigrants.
-The American program was the most notoriously bureaucratic of all the DP programs, and much of the humanitarian effort was undertaken by charitable organizations such as the Lutheran World Federation, as well as other ethnic groups.
+The program was the most notoriously bureaucratic of all the DP programs, and much of the humanitarian effort was undertaken by charitable organizations such as the Lutheran World Federation, as well as other ethnic groups.
 Along with an additional quota of 200,000 granted in 1953 and others in succeeding years, a total of nearly 600,000 refugees were allowed into the country outside the quota system, second only to Israel's 650,000.